neijrr/nextcloud_passwords_handbook_ru/Administrators/App-Settings.md

 #### Password Generator Service
 This service will be used to generate the basic words for a new password.

-**Local Dictionary** uses locally installed dictionaries for different languages to provide words.
+**Local Dictionary** detects and uses locally installed dictionaries for english, german, french, italian, spanish and portuguese..
+Actually available options depend on which dictionaries are installed on the server.

+**Leipzig Corpora Collection** supports english, german, french, italian, spanish, portuguese, dutch, dansk, czech and polish.
-It has the best language support.
+The service returns random words from a randomly selected corpora and has the largest language support.

 **watchout4snakes.com** is only available in english.
-It can provide words based on their rarity and type and is therefore the best service to generate easy to remember and secure passwords.
+It can provide words based on their rarity and type and is therefore a great service to generate easy to remember and secure passwords.

 **Random Characters** generates sets of random letters for the service.
 This service has no dependencies.